See the series here

 3. The Babylonian Exile (~70 years)

 Similarly, about 136 years after Assyria conquered Israel, The Lord dispatched Babylon to attack and eventually conquer Judah and Jerusalem, its capital, to enslave many Jews, and to destroy the Temple.
 Though many Babylonian captives were a righteous remnant, The Lord declared the sins of Judeans were much worse than those of the Israelites, whom He had exiled to Assyria!
-This notwithstanding, after a pre-determined, 70-year exile, He had predicted many would return to Judah, with their Babylon-born descendants.
+This notwithstanding, He had predicted after a pre-determined, 70-year exile, many would return to Judah, with their Babylon-born descendants.
 Most of the latter books of The Old Testament chronicle relevant aspects of their captivity in Babylon, their release by Persia, and their return to Judah over several decades.
 The unique manner, and timing of their permission to return to Judah was spiritually pivotal in that it:

 • Correlated with The Lord’s promised judgment on Babylon for its persistent sinfulness